fpgirard/detect/README.md

 There are two outage scenarios that I wanted to capture:

-1. First, I wanted to use Adafruit's feed notification system to notify me when it had not received an HTTP response from my device within a specified period of time.
+1. _Outage Detection_ - First, I wanted to use Adafruit's feed notification system to notify me when it had not received an HTTP response from my device within a specified period of time.
 Adafruit IO allows free accounts to send notifications if no updates have been posted in 10 minutes, 30 minutes, 1 hour, or 1 day.
 This 'online' feed feature is really nice.
 For the free Adafruit IO accounts, it's email only but for our purposes, this is quite sufficient.

-2. The code, all 75 lines of it, also tracks the epoch time.
+2. _Outage Length_ - The code, all 75 lines of it, also tracks the epoch time.
 When power resumes, it calculates how much time has passed since the last recorded time and will post to IFTTT this delta if it exceeds a value that you set in `config.py`.
+I report the outage time in IFTTT's _value1_ field and my "Then" action is to have Alexa notify me of the outage length.

 For me, I set the Adafruit notification interval to 10 minutes.
 In `config.py`, I also set the Adafruit posting interval to 30 seconds and the outage interval to 30 minutes.
 I also have this feed emailing my gmail account which has a rule that if the sender is notify@io.adafruit.com, it forwards the email to my AT&T SMTP-to-SMS gateway - 3015551212@txt.att.net and I get an SMS alert.